kubernetes/sig-release/release-team/role-handbooks/bug-triage/README.md

 There are three main tasks that should be done:

 - Ensure that issues and PRs targeting the release have a correct *milestone* and *priority* labels
-  - Linked issues and PRs should have the same `priority` and `kind` labels and the milestone
+  - Linked issues and PRs tracked in the current milestone should have the `priority` and `kind` labels
 - Ensure that `priority/critical-urgent` issues and PRs are not blocked
-  - If you find such `priority/critical-urgent` issue/PR you should ping the owner and owner SIGs, as well as, alert the release team leads.
+  - If you find such `priority/critical-urgent` issue/PR, you should ping the owner and owner SIGs, as well as, alert the release team leads.
-- Ping all issues and PRs to remind contributors and SIG leads that we are about one month away from the code freeze and what does it mean.
+- Ping all issues and PRs to remind contributors and SIG leads informing about code freeze approaching in a month or so.
   - You may want to ping issues at least two times to ensure deadlines are communicated correctly, usually once this stage starts and a couple of days before the code freeze starts.

 At the beginning, you should prioritize pinging issues/PRs that haven't been updated for a longer time.
-You can use the following queries: [`is:issue is:open milestone:v1.17 sort:updated-asc`](https://github.com/kubernetes/kubernetes/issues?utf8=%E2%9C%93&q=is%3Aissue+is%3Aopen+milestone%3Av1.17+sort%3Aupdated-asc) and [`is:pr is:open milestone:v1.17 sort:updated-asc`](https://github.com/kubernetes/kubernetes/pulls?utf8=%E2%9C%93&q=is%3Apr+is%3Aopen+milestone%3Av1.17+sort%3Aupdated-asc).
+You can use the following queries: [`is:issue is:open milestone:v1.28 sort:updated-asc`](https://github.com/kubernetes/kubernetes/issues?utf8=%E2%9C%93&q=is%3Aissue+is%3Aopen+milestone%3Av1.28+sort%3Aupdated-asc) and [`is:pr is:open milestone:v1.28 sort:updated-asc`](https://github.com/kubernetes/kubernetes/pulls?utf8=%E2%9C%93&q=is%3Apr+is%3Aopen+milestone%3Av1.28+sort%3Aupdated-asc).

 For pinging, the following template can be used:

 ```
 Hello!
 This <issue|PR> has not been updated for a long time, so I'd like to check what's the status.
 The code freeze is starting <insert date> (about <number of weeks> from now) and while there is still plenty of time, we want to ensure that each PR has a chance to be merged on time.

-As the PR is tagged for 1.17, is it still planned for this release?
+As the PR is tagged for 1.28, is it still planned for this release?
 ```

 #### Reports

 Beside the number of the `priority/critical-urgent` issues, you can start reporting the number of `priority/important-soon` issues and how good the response rate is for pinged issues.

-Similar to the early release phase, the status (green/yellow/red) depends on the number of release blocking issues/PRs.
+Similar to the early release phase, the status (green/yellow/red) depends on the number of release blocking `label:release-blocker` issues/PRs.
 You might want to declare yellow or red if there are big number of release blocking/`priority/critical-urgent` issues and/or if they're being blocked for any reason.

 ### Code Freeze

 One of the main purposes of Code Freeze is to ensure that the code base is stable and that most of tests are passing (CI Signal is green).
-At this point, only release-blocking issues and PRs (usually bug fixes/`kind/bug`) are considered to be merged.
+At this point, only release-blocking issues and PRs (usually bug fixes: `kind/bug`) are considered to be merged.

-Your responsibility here is to actively watch for any new issues/PRs targeting the milestone, monitor the status of existing issues/PRs, and filter the milestone by removing issues/PRs that are not needed for this release cycle.
+Your responsibility here is to actively watch for any new issues/PRs targeting the milestone, monitor the status of existing issues/PRs, and filter the milestone by removing issues/PRs that are out of this release cycle.

 #### Day Of The Code Freeze